Home | Contact NUI

 Click to enlarge image.

-The Pierce Malone Scholarship in Philosophy was established with a bequest from Pierce Malone and is awarded annually.
+The Pierce Malone Prize in Philosophy was established with a bequest from Pierce Malone and is awarded annually.

-From 2023, four Scholarships, each worth €500, will be awarded to the top students from the final year of the BA (Hons) in Philosophy in the four NUI constituent universities.
+Four Prizes, each worth €500, are awarded to the top students from the final year of the BA (Hons) in Philosophy in the four NUI constituent universities.

 French Government Medals and NUI Prizes for Proficiency in French